iitj-kmd/aqua-ai/readme.md

 ✅ Uses **native YOLO** (e.g. YOLOv5 or YOLOv8)
 ✅ Runs locally without internet after installing weights
 ✅ Faster inference speed compared to large transformers
-✅ Fully integrated with:
+✅ Smooth video which is not attainable in streamlit UI ✅ Fully integrated with:
 - **OpenCV** for image handling and bounding boxes
 - **PyTorch** for running YOLO model